jesper-raemaekers/python-polarion/docs/document.rst

     for child in children:
         print(child)

-As an alternative, you can just get all work items in a document and work with them as a list.
+As an alternative, you can just get all workitems in a document and work with them as a list.

 .. code:: python